PencilCode/codegym/src/documents/ref/play.html.md

 <h3>Quotes</h3>

 Put all the notes inside quotes.
-The quotes are needed to indicate that a tune like <code>"CEG"</code> is a literal string of letters, not the name of a variable or a function.
+Quotation marks are used to separate the music written in ABC notation from the script code that plays the whole piece of music.

 <h3>Triple-Quotes</h3>

+Triple quotes `"""` separate a large piece of music from the rest of the script.

 To play a longer song that fills up more than one line of code, use triple-quotes.